wwalexander/doddns/README.md

 for the client to use.
 Save the generated token to a file (e.g. `token` in the root of this repository).

-Now you can run the client by specifying the DigitalOcean domain you want to update, the subdomain you wish to point to your IP address, the URL of your IP server, and the path to the file containing your OAuth token.
-For instance, if you wanted `home.mywebsite.com` to point to your IP address, you had `doduc-server` running on `www.mywebsite.com`, and you had your OAuth token saved in `token` in the current directory, you would run the client on your machine as follows:
+For instance, if you wanted `home.mywebsite.com` to point to your IP, you had `doduc-server` running on `www.mywebsite.com:18768`, and your OAuth token was saved in the `doduc-client` directory as `token`, you would run:

-`doduc-client -domain mywebsite.com -subdomain home -ip_server http://www.mywebsite.com:18768 -token token`

-By default, the address will be updated every 5 minutes.
-To specify the interval in seconds, use the `interval` flag.
-For instance, if you wanted updates to occur every 10 minutes:

-`doduc-client -domain mywebsite.com -subdomain home -ip_server http://www.mywebsite.com:18768 -token token -interval 600`
+    doduc-client -domain=mywebsite.com -subdomain= -ip-server=http://www.mywebsite.com:18768 -token=token

+#### Flags

+`-domain`: the Digital domain you want to update

+`-subdomain`: the subdomain that should point to your IP address

+`-ip-server`: the doduc server

+`-token`: the file containing your OAuth2 token

+`-interval`: the interval between updates